1 - 10

 Carrer de la Marina, 253, 08013 Barcelona, Spain

-On this tour you will marvel at the two stunning completed façades and eight dizzying towers inspired by the peaks of Barcelona’s holy mountain Montserrat.
-After more than 100 years of tireless work, the façade of the Sagrada Familia is still under construction and it’s easy to appreciate why.
-Our guide will share tales of Gaudí’s love affair with his final work, how he considered the project his personal holy mission and the great personal sacrifices he made to ensure its completion.
+On this tour you'll be able to marvel at the two stunning completed facades and eight dizzying towers inspired by the peaks of Barcelona's holy mountain Montserrat.
+After more than 100 years of tireless work, the facade of the Sagrada Familia is still under construction and it’s easy to appreciate why.
+Our guide will share tales of Gaudí's love affair with his final work, how he considered the project his personal holy mission and the great personal sacrifices he made to ensure its completion.
 Sadly, he would not live to see it finished.
 Such was the complexity of the design that despite taking on the project at 31 years of age, Gaudí only lived to see the completion of one facade, one tower, the apse and the crypt.

 Whether you have visited the Sagrada Familia already or this is your first time, this constantly evolving masterpiece will never fail to surprise and inspire you!